Last Updated on September 23, 2022 by Vasco Lourenço

 In the meantime, in 1994, the company CDNOW launched its BuyWeb affiliate program.
 This allowed music sites to review albums and link their visitors directly to CDNOW in return for a commission of the sales generated by those visitors.

-In 1996, Amazon entered the scene with their associates program, attracting a wide audience.
+In 1996, Amazon entered the scene with its Associates Program, attracting a wide audience.

 The Amazon Associates Program offered affiliates the opportunity to add affiliate links to their websites and earn commissions for every sale credited to them.

 To this day, the Amazon Associates Program is one of the biggest affiliate programs out there.
-And by the way, did I mentioned that it’s free to join?
+And by the way, did I mention that it’s free to join?